Senyo-Selassie/Mini-freeze-dryer/README.md

 # Mini-freeze-dryer
-Design and fabrication of a mini freeze dryer
+Final year mechanical engineering project: Design and fabrication of a mini freeze dryer